Hearing the words European waterfall might evoke recollections of Langfoss, Stuibenfall, or Mardalsfossen. But that’s not what this article is about.

 American and European Waterfall Structures

 37th Parallel Properties prefers the European waterfall distribution model because it is best for investors.
 Prioritizing investors’ profits over the sponsor’s profits provides the investors with a measure of safety.
-It also aligns the sponsor’s interests with the investor’s because the sponsor can’t receive their promote (equity split) without first performing well for the investors.
+It also aligns the sponsor’s interests with the investor’s because the sponsor can’t receive their promotion (equity split) without first performing well for the investors.

-And if you’re going to invest in an offering that employs an American waterfall, be sure that it includes a clawback provision that allows investors to receive all or a portion of the proceeds that the sponsor received early on should the investment ultimately underperform.
+And if you’re going to invest in an offering that employs an American waterfall, be sure that it includes a clawback provision that allows investors to receive all or a portion of the proceeds that the sponsor received early on should the investment underperform.

 37th Parallel Properties Income & Total Return Funds